 The seminar follows the most recent Home Office data on recorded hate crime incidence, which showed a 10% year-on-year rise overall, with specific surges in the number of incidents relating to disability, sexual orientation, and anti-Semitism.

-There will be keynote contributions from Chris Long, Chief Crown Prosecutor, and Hate Crime Champion, Crown Prosecution Service and a senior speaker confirmed from the Law Commission.
+There will be keynote contributions from: Chris Long, Chief Crown Prosecutor, and Hate Crime Champion, Crown Prosecution Service and a senior speaker confirmed from the Law Commission.

 - The Law Commission’s consultation on hate crime legislation;

-- Hate crime policy: an international perspective;
+- Hate crime law: an international perspective;

 - Protected characteristics in law - assessing the current position, treatment of ‘aggravated offences’, and options for extending legislation;